 Accommodation in Rome is subject to a notoriously competitive real estate market.
 Expats will find that housing in the city centre is expensive and that property located even a small distance outside the city comes at the cost of long commute times that hardly make the lower rental prices seem like a worthwhile compromise.

 Types of accommodation in Rome

 Like so many brilliant modern-day conveniences, apartment blocks may have been an invention of classical Rome.
 Expats will likely find that most of the available accommodation in Rome is in this form.
 Renting a room and sharing a flat are other common housing options when staying in Rome.

-No two accommodation options in Rome are the same, and expats will certainly want to spend some time selecting the perfect spot to settle in.
+No two accommodation options in Rome are the same, and expats will certainly want to spend some time selecting the perfect area and suburb to settle in.
 Most accommodation in Rome is in historic buildings.
 Although these buildings can be charming, a disadvantage is that frequent maintenance may be needed.

 Finding accommodation in Rome

 Expats looking for accommodation in Rome are advised to browse local papers for ads or peruse listings online.
 As an alternative, expats may want to use the help of a relocation agency or a real-estate agent.
 The fee for assistance is normally one month's rent plus a certain percentage of country tax.

 Accommodation in Rome comes either furnished or unfurnished, but expats should be aware that unfurnished options are usually incredibly scant and come with no appliances at all and so may not be preferred by those only staying for a short while.

 Leases in Italy are complicated and may seem limited.
 Normal rental leases require a minimum of three or four years of stay and this can be renewed.
 This is great for expats who plan on staying in Rome long term, but creates issues for those staying for only a short period.
 Shorter leases are available for stays between one and 18 months, though these may be quite expensive.